-A variety of soil types are found across this tract.
-USDA - NRCS soil survey indicated Land Capability Classification as a mixture of 3E, 4E, and 6E soils.
-The majority of the acres are class 3E and 4E soils within a silty range site.
-The landscape is gently rolling native rangeland.
+A variety of soil types are found across these tracts.
+USDA - NRCS soil survey indicated Land Capability Classification as a mixture of 3E and 4E soils.
+The topography is rolling with a couple drainages that run through the tracts.
 The proposal does not involve any on the ground disturbance, so there are no soil effect differences between the alternatives.
 It is expected that this land will be used for livestock grazing in the future.
-The State owns, and would retain ownership of, all mineral rights associated with this tract.
+The State owns, and would retain ownership of, all mineral rights associated with these tracts.